Neural Network Acceptability Judgments: CoLA

-\paragraph{Human Performance} We measure human performance on a subset of CoLA to set a reasonable upper bound for machine performance on acceptability classification, and to estimate the reproducibility of the judgments in CoLA.
-We obtained acceptability judgments from five linguistics PhD students on 200 sentences from CoLA, divided evenly between the in-domain and out-of-domain development sets.
-Results are shown in Table \ref{results table}.
-Average accuracy across annotators is 86.1\%, and average Matthews correlation coefficient (MCC)\footnote{Matthews correlation coefficient \cite{matthews-75} is our primary classification performance metric.
-It measures correlation on unbalanced binary classification tasks in range from -1 to 1, with any uninformed random guessing achieving an expected score of 0.} is 0.697.
+\paragraph{Human Performance} We measure human performance on a subset of CoLA to set an approximate upper bound for machine performance on acceptability classification and to estimate the reproducibility of the judgments in CoLA.
+We have five linguistics PhD students, all native English speakers, perform a forced-choice single-sentence acceptability judgment task on 200 sentences from CoLA, divided evenly between the in-domain and out-of-domain development sets.
+These human judgments are available alongside on the corpus site.

+Results appear in Table \ref{results table}.
+Average annotator agreement with CoLA is 86.1\%, and average Matthews Correlation Coefficient (MCC)\footnote{MCC \cite{matthews1975correlation} is an evaluation metric for unbalanced binary classifiers.
+It is a special case of Pearson's $r$ for Boolean variables, i.e.\ it measures correlation of two Boolean distributions, giving a value between -1 and 1.
+On average, any two unrelated distributions will have an MCC of 0, regardless of class imbalance.
+By contrast, accuracy and F1 favor classifiers with a majority-class bias.} is 0.697.
 Selecting the majority decision from our annotators gives us a rough upper bound on human performance.
-These judgments agreed with CoLA's ratings on 87\% of sentences with a MCC of 0.713.
+These judgments agreed with CoLA's ratings on 87\% of sentences with an MCC of 0.713.
 In other words, 13\% of the labels in CoLA contradict the observed majority judgment.
-We identify several reasons for disagreements between our annotators and CoLA.
-Some sentences show copying errors which change the acceptability of the sentence or omit the original judgment.
-Other disagreements can be ascribed to unreliable judgments on the part of authors or a lack of context.
-We also measured our individual annotators' agreement with the aggregate rating, yielding an average agreement of 93\%, and an average MCC of 0.852.